sundayrkb/ServicesMover/README.md

 If you'd like, I can walk you through:
 - Creating the GitHub repo and uploading step-by-step (I'll tell you what to click).
 - Registering a free domain at Freenom and pointing DNS.
-- Setting up Zoho Mail for info@servicesmover.tk.
+- Setting up Zoho Mail for info@bhartiyapackersmovers.com
 - Final SEO checks and submitting sitemap to Google Search Console.